praekeltfoundation/platform-mnch/Onboarding/onboarding-part-1.md

   end
 end

-card DefaultLanguageSelection when contact.language == "", then: PrivacyPolicy do
+card DefaultLanguageSelection when len("@contact.language") > 0, then: PrivacyPolicy do
-  update_contact(language: "eng")
+  log("Language already set to @contact.language - continuing.")
 end

-card DefaultLanguageSelection, then: PrivacyPolicy do log("Language already set to @contact.language - continuing.") end
+card DefaultLanguageSelection, then: PrivacyPolicy do log("Language not set.
+Setting to English.") update_contact(language: "eng") end

 ```